CassandraMaldonado/LLM_Healthcare/README.md

 # Healthcare-Specialized LLM with Reinforcement Learning

 ## Overview
-This project focuses on fine-tuning a biomedical LLM for clinical question answering.
-The main goal is to improve factual accuracy, diagnostic reasoning, and clinical safety by training on high-quality medical datasets.
+This project fine-tunes a biomedical large language model (LLM) for clinical question answering.
+The goal is to improve factual correctness, diagnostic reasoning, and safety in responses, making the model more suitable for use in healthcare settings.

-The pipeline uses multi-stage fine-tuning with LoRA adapters and 8-bit quantization, making it efficient to run while still effective for healthcare-related tasks.
+The training pipeline uses multi-stage curriculum fine-tuning with LoRA adapters and 8-bit quantization, which allows large models to be trained efficiently while maintaining strong performance.

 ## Motivation